White Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have been the favorite twice in the last 10 games and split those matchups 1-1.
+- In three games as the favorite over the last 10 matchups, the White Sox have a record of 2-1.

-- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over seven times.
+- In their last 10 games with a total, the White Sox and their opponents have failed to hit the over three times.

 White Sox Betting Records & Stats

-- The White Sox are 5-5 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The White Sox have won 54.5% of the games this season when they were the moneyline favorite (6-5).

-- Chicago has played as moneyline favorites of -145 or shorter in only two games this season, which it split 1-1.
+- Chicago has a record of 4-1 when it has played as moneyline favorites with odds of -135 or shorter (80% winning percentage).

-- Based on this matchup's moneyline, the White Sox's implied win probability is 59.2%.
+- Based on this game's moneyline, the White Sox's implied win probability is 57.4%.

-- Chicago has played in 36 games with a set over/under, and have combined with its opponents to go over the total 20 times (20-13-3).
+- In the 37 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 20 times (20-14-3).

-- The White Sox have not had a run line set for a game this season.
+- The White Sox have not had a run line set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.